jdcabreza/writing/engineering/ml-from-scratch-postmortem.md

 Another bottleneck we had was infrastructure.
 We couldn't experiment freely because of a lack of permissions and constant budget constraints.
 I couldn't even spin up my own cloud bucket without a formal request.
 It was hard to lean on any managed resources too because we wanted to stay cloud-agnostic.
 Later architecture decisions (when we were trying to improve our initial system) almost always came down to: "can we even afford this?"

-All of these conditions led to slow experimentation.
+All of these led to slow iteration.
 We had gotten our first feature out the door and had a lot of momentum and motivation, but we'd constantly get blocked by things outside of our control and it eventually faded away.

-All of this led to slow, painful iteration.
-By the time we got our first feature out the door, we had a lot of momentum.
-We eventually constantly got blocked by things outside of our control and it eventually dwindled.

 **Lessons**:
 - You can't "just start doing ML" without the lifeblood of ML: (clean) data.